nand2/libvmod-throttle/README.rst

     "This is far better than any result I've seen from either HAProxy or Nginx doing layer 7 inspection on such modest [test] hardware."

-*Happy user rate-limiting on the X-Forwarded-For header*
+*Happy user rate-limiting on the X-Forwarded-For header.*

 FUNCTIONS
 =========